bast/talk-complexity/talk.md

 - Modular and well structured code is easy to test
 - Entangled code is difficult to test
 - Introduce testing early - it will **automatically guide you towards a modular and well structured code**
+- Compose your code out of **pure functions**
+- Prefer immutable data structures, do not overuse classes